numToStr/lemmy-help/emmylua.md

 ---@field legs number Total number of legs
 ---@field hands number Total number of hands
 ---@field brain boolean Does humans have brain?
+---@field protected heart boolean Heart is protected
+---@field private IQ number We need to hide this

 ---Creates a Human
 ---@return Human